- Client Private

 - Year 2022

 Our client’s wish: a cool yet cozy nest with all the comfort.
 Complete with spacious kitchen, sleeping nook and a hidden storage space.
 And of course, the distinct .PEAM look with sustainable design and natural materials.
 Our challenge: a total area of 26m².
 Ambitious, yes.
 But very much worth it.
 Because microliving is synonymous of urban living.
 We took an essentials-only approach to this small apartment interior design.
 Afterall, how many bowls does one need?
 How many square meters to feel at home?
 Our foundation: monochrome materials in natural colors, like the lime plaster used on all walls and ceilings.
 To accompany, an abundance of wood.
+Interview in AD Germany about the tiny apartment.

 For this project, larch wood brushed with white oil was selected for all fixtures.
 An exciting contrast with the nearly 4-meter-long custom-made kitchen made of brushed stainless steel.
 Here a washing machine and further storage space are hidden.
 So, the reduction creates an incredible sense of serenity and spaciousness.